 Cleaning the siding of your home, with or without detergent

 Freshwater should be used to pre-rinse the cleaning surface.
 If you’re using home wash, place the detergent suction tube directly into the cleaning solution.
 Then apply it to the surface at low pressure to get the most outstanding results.
 Limit your work area to sections approximately 2m wide, and always apply detergent from bottom to top).

 Allow 1-3 minutes for the house wash to remain on the surface.
-Allowing detergent to dry on the surface is not recommended; simply wet it down with freshwater if the surface looks to be drying.
+Allowing detergent to dry on the surface is not recommended; simply wet it down with fresh water if the surface looks to be drying.
 If necessary, a special cyclone nozzle attachment (not included) can be used to remove obstinate dirt and debris.
-Rinse top to bottom in an even sweeping motion, maintaining the spray nozzle roughly 150mm away from the cleaning area to avoid streaking the surface.
+Rinse top to bottom in an even sweeping motion.
+While maintaining the spray nozzle roughly 150mm away from the cleaning area to avoid streaking the surface.

 Cars, boats, and motorcycles can all be washed with or without soap.

 Freshwater should be used to pre-rinse the car.
-Place the detergent suction tube directly into the cleaning solution and apply it to the surface at low pressure if you are using a vehicle wash.
-If you want the most outstanding results, clean one side of your vehicle at a time applying detergent from bottom to top.
+Place the detergent suction tube directly into the cleaning solution.
+Then apply it to the surface at low pressure if you are using a vehicle wash.
+If you want the most outstanding results.
+Clean one side of your vehicle at a time applying detergent from bottom to top.
 Never allow the soap to dry on the vehicle’s surface.
-Washing at high pressure in a sweeping motion while keeping the spray nozzle roughly 150mm to 200mm away from the cleaning surface.
+Washing at high pressure in a sweeping motion.
+While keeping the spray nozzle roughly 150mm to 200mm away from the cleaning surface.
 The distance should be increased when rinsing pin-striping or other sensitive surfaces) is recommended.